mrtgst/bashbreak/README.md

 ## Dependencies
 `bashbreak` can run just in your terminal using bash builtins, but the desktop notifications and idle time checker have some further dependencies.

-To see desktop notifications you need `libnotify` and a notification daemon installed, which is standard on most Linux distros running a desktop environment such as GNOME, KDE, LXDE etc. If you are not running a full DE, see [wiki.archlinux.org/index.php/Desktop_notifications](https://wiki.archlinux.org/index.php/Desktop_notifications).
+To see desktop notifications you need `libnotify` and a notification daemon installed, which is standard on most Linux distros running a desktop environment.
+If you are not running a full DE, see [wiki.archlinux.org/index.php/Desktop_notifications](https://wiki.archlinux.org/index.php/Desktop_notifications).

 To check for user idle time, `bashbreak` uses `xprintidle`, which further assumes you are running the X Window System.

+## About
+Written by Martin Gustavsson, released under GPLv3 license.